iRet/snorby/README.md

 * [github.com/Snorby/snorby/wiki](http://github.com/Snorby/snorby/wiki)
 * irc.freenode.net #snorby

+## Note
+This fork is compatible with iphdr-less snort events version of snorby.
+It supports signatures such as frag3: overlap, spp_arpspoofing, etc.

 ## Description

 Snorby is a ruby on rails web application for network security monitoring that interfaces with current popular intrusion detection systems (Snort, Suricata and Sagan).
 The basic fundamental concepts behind Snorby are **simplicity**, organization and power.
 The project goal is to create a free, open source and highly competitive application for network monitoring for both private and enterprise use.